As a corporate investment banker, you'll provide a range of financial services to companies, institutions and governments

 • The working environment can be extremely stressful as high expectations for targets are set.
 Workloads and hours can be intense so you should be prepared for this and have ways to help manage stress levels.

-• The industry is strongly connected to the economy, so job availability and the amount of job losses fluctuates depending on how healthy the economy is.
+• The industry is strongly connected to the economy, so job availability and job losses fluctuate according to how healthy the economy is.

-• Investment banks are increasingly keen to attract a diverse workforce.
-Most have internal support networks for under-represented groups.
+• Investment banks are keen to attract a diverse workforce and most have internal support networks for under-represented groups.
 A number of banks are members of the Stonewall Diversity Champions programme.

 • The main financial centres are New York and London, followed by major European cities such as Frankfurt and Paris.
 UK-based positions are almost exclusively in London.